Data GovernanceComplianceAi Agents

 The Telephone Preference Service (TPS) is a register of individuals who have opted out of unsolicited sales calls.
 The Corporate Telephone Preference Service (CTPS) is the equivalent for businesses.

-The rules are straightforward.
-If a number is registered on the TPS or CTPS, you cannot make unsolicited direct marketing calls to it unless the individual has given you specific, prior consent to call them.
+So the practical rule is: if a number is registered on the TPS or CTPS, you should not make unsolicited direct marketing calls to it unless the person has given you specific, prior consent to call them.
 “Specific” means they consented to calls from your organisation, not just that they filled in a form somewhere.
 “Prior” means the consent was given before you called, not that you plan to ask for it during the call.
+PECR also says you must not call anyone who has previously told you they do not want your calls, whether or not they are registered.

 Why AI outbound makes this harder, not easier